 F. Why did Yuway choose to become a member of the Seventh Day Adventist Church (SDA)?
 What does his choice reveal about local perceptions of different Christian churches, and about the extent of Gebusi religious freedom?

 G. What has been the relationship between Christianity and sorcery violence among Gebusi over time?
-In what ways is the impact of Christanity upon Gebusi sorcery evident in (a) the life story of Doliay—the man who beheaded a Gebusi as a sorcerer in 1988, and (b) the death and funeral of Uwano in 1998?
+In what ways is the impact of Christianity upon Gebusi sorcery evident in (a) the life story of Doliay—the man who beheaded a Gebusi as a sorcerer in 1988, and (b) the death and funeral of Uwano in 1998?

 H. The author suggests that Christianity among Gebusi in 1998 was linked with politics, government, and desires to be or become modern.
 What evidence is used to support this claim?